brontolinux/hENC/README.md

 # hENC

-An External Node Classifier (ENC) for CFEngine
+A hierachical External Node Classifier (ENC) for CFEngine